How to Ask for a Raise at Work (With Tips, Scripts, and Email Templates)

 Example Scripts for Asking for a Raise

-Using a script can help you articulate your raise request clearly and confidently.
+Using an example script can help you prepare for the conversation and articulate your raise request clearly and confidently.
 Whether you prefer a formal or casual approach, these scripts can guide you through the conversation.
 An email requesting a raise should include a clear statement of the case and specific examples.

 The main components of a raise request email are the subject line, body, and ending.